AskaReign/AskaReign/README.md

 ## Welcome
-I’m currently working on **algorithmic problems** and trying to improve my algorithmic knowledge and coding skills.
+I’m trying to improve my algorithmic knowledge and coding skills.
 ## What to expect from AskaReign in 2025

 >"Expect nothing.
 Live frugally on **surprise**."